-One of the biggest investments a homeowner will make throughout the years is replacing a roof.
+One of the biggest investments a homeowner will make throughout the years is a roof.
 No one wants to think about spending a lot of money on a new roof, but once your old roof wears out, it’s a purchase you’ll have to make.
 If you wait too long to replace it, you’re risking water leaks and flooding inside your home.
-Take these things into consideration before you get started.
+Take a look at these things to consider when replacing a roof.

 Compare the Different Materials